This Watermelon Granita has just three ingredients and is an ultra-delicious and simple way to cool off with watermelon.

-- Scoop out the fruit of the watermelon.
+- Blend: Scoop the fruit out of the watermelon.
 In a blender or food processor, puree watermelon until it reaches a thin, even consistency.
-If you have seeds in your watermelon, strain them out in a mesh colander right about now.
+If you have seeds in your watermelon, strain them out with a mesh colander.
+Stir in lime juice and sugar.

-Leftovers?
-Store in the freezer in an airtight container.
+- Store granitas in the freezer in an airtight container.

-Make it a grown up granita!
+- Make it a grown up granita!
 Add 1/2 cup of vodka when you add the lime and sugar.
-This version may be a bit more slushy, as vodka doesn't freeze.
+This version will be a bit more slushy, as the vodka will not freeze solid.